-Located on the second floor of the Regent Singapore, the Manhattan is a 1920s inspired bar that caters to the cocktail connoisseur.
-Awarded as the best bar in Asia, this elegant bar, sensual and welcoming, with dark lights and huge leather Chesterfields scattered throughout, serves handcrafted cocktails that are true signature creations.
+Located on the second floor of the Regent Singapore, Manhattan is a 1920s-inspired bar that caters to cocktail connoisseurs.
+Awarded as the best bar in Asia, this elegant bar, sensual and welcoming, with dark lights and huge leather Chesterfields scattered throughout, offers craft cocktails that are true signature creations.

 Definitely one of the best bars in Singapore , ideal for an elegant evening with your sweetheart.

 Tippling Club (38 Tg Pagar Rd, Singapore)